HISTORY OF THE SUPER BOWL

 Unlike many other football broadcasts, this halftime event is actually shown to the TV audience watching from home.
 These festivities consist of first-class and second-rate musical performers, some who have questionable taste in attire, others who have costuming clumsiness or so-called “wardrobe malfunctions.”

 Two Minute Warning

-Super Bowl, while using a clock, does not intend that this is to be understood as representing actual “wall clock” time.
-Rather, it uses poetic license to represent an epochal period that could last 30 minutes or an hour and a half, given overtimes.
-Then it ends in sudden-death — just like the gladiatorial games.
+While using a clock, Super Bowl does not intend that this is to be understood as representing actual “wall clock” time.
+Instead, it uses poetic license to represent an epochal period that could last 30 minutes or an hour and a half, given overtimes.
+Then it ends in sudden death — just like those gladiatorial games.

 Super Bowl Celebration